top of page

 History and models

-* Frank J. and Edward.G Meyer had varied experience in the field of mouthpieces since 1916.
+* Frank J. and Edward.G Meyer had varied experience in the field of mouthpieces from 1916.

 * April 28, 1931.
-They patented, together with Otto Link, a design about hard rubber thoot rest inlay for metal mouthpieces.
+They patented, together with Otto Link, a design for a hard rubber tooth rest or bite inlay for metal mouthpieces.

 * 1936 The Meyer Bros Mouthpiece Company was founded.